Short Stay ‘C’ Visas

 Both the original documents and passport will be returned to you by mail following the processing of your application, or you can also arrange to pick them up at the Irish embassy, Dublin visa office, or another visa office, depending on your location.

-With Total Law, visa applications can be completed by one of our professional immigration lawyers, ensuring your documentation is put together with the best chance of approval.
+With Total Law, visa applications can be completed by one of our professional immigration experts, ensuring your documentation is put together with the best chance of approval.
+Our highly competent team can offer the same advice as an immigration lawyer.

 Your Total Law advisor will provide you with all the necessary advice to proceed with your short stay ‘C’ visa application.
 For further information, contact us today at (+353) 061 518 025 or use our online contact form to get in touch with our team of qualified immigration lawyers.